Trump brings Congress to a halt with new demands on spending as shutdown looms

 This story has been updated with additional developments.

-CNN’s Tami Luhby, Clare Foran and Kit Maher contributed to this report.
+CNN’s Morgan Rimmer, Ted Barrett, Tami Luhby, Clare Foran and Kit Maher contributed to this report.

 The-CNN-Wire